ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Administrator can send a PATCH/iPATCH request {{RFC8132}} to the group-configuration resource associated to an OSCORE group, in order to update the value of only part of the group configuration.

 The request payload has the same format of the PUT request defined in {{configuration-resource-put}}, with the difference that it MAY also specify names of application groups to be added or removed from the 'app_groups' status parameter.
-The names of the application groups to delete or add are provided as follows.
+The names of the application groups to delete or add are provided as defined below.

-* When custom CBOR is used, the CBOR map in the request payload includes the field 'app_groups_diff', encoded as a CBOR array of two elements.
+* When custom CBOR is used, the CBOR map in the request payload includes the field 'app_groups_diff'.
+This field MUST NOT be present multiple times, and it is encoded as a CBOR array including the following two elements.

-   - The first element is a CBOR array where each elements is a CBOR text string, with value the name of an application group to remove from the 'app_groups' status parameter.
-If a same name is specified multiple times, the Group Manager considers it only once.
+   - The first element is a CBOR array, namely 'app_groups_del'.
+Each of its elements is a CBOR text string, with value the name of an application group to remove from the 'app_groups' status parameter.

-   - The second element is a CBOR array where each elements is a CBOR text string, with value the name of an application group to add to the 'app_groups' status parameter.
-If same a name is specified multiple times, the Group Manager considers it only once.
+   - The second element is a CBOR array, namely 'app_groups_add'.
+Each of its elements is a CBOR text string, with value the name of an application group to add to the 'app_groups' status parameter.

-   The Group Manager MUST respond with a 4.00 (Bad Request) response, in case both the inner CBOR arrays in the 'app_groups_diff' field are empty, or in case the 'app_groups_diff' field occurs more than once.
+   The Group Manager MUST respond with a 4.00 (Bad Request) response, in case both the inner CBOR arrays 'app_groups_del' and namely 'app_groups_add' are empty, or in case the 'app_groups_diff' field occurs more than once.

-   The Group Manager MUST respond with a 4.00 (Bad Request) response, in case the CBOR map in the payload includes both the 'app_groups_diff' field and the 'app_groups' field.
+   The Group Manager MUST respond with a 4.00 (Bad Request) response, in case the CBOR map in the request payload includes both the 'app_groups' field and the 'app_groups_diff' field.

 * When CoRAL is used, the request payload includes the following top-level elements.

-   - 'app_group_del', with value the name of an application group to remove from the 'app_groups' status parameter.
+   - 'app_group_del', with value a text string specifying the name of an application group to remove from the 'app_groups' status parameter.
 This element can be included multiple times.
 If a same name is specified multiple times, the Group Manager considers it only once.

-   - 'app_group_add', with value the name of an application group to add to the 'app_groups' status parameter.
+   - 'app_group_add', with value a text string specifying the name of an application group to add to the 'app_groups' status parameter.
 This element can be included multiple times.
 If a same name is specified multiple times, the Group Manager considers it only once.

+   The Group Manager MUST respond with a 4.00 (Bad Request) response, in case the request payload includes both any 'app_group' element as well as any 'app_group_del' and/or 'app_group_add' element.

 The error handling for the PATCH/iPATCH request is the same as for the PUT request defined in {{configuration-resource-put}}, with the following additions.

 * The set of group configuration parameters to update MUST NOT be empty.
 That is, the Group Manager MUST respond with a 4.00 (Bad Request) response, if the request payload includes an empty CBOR map (when custom CBOR is used) or no elements (when CoRAL is used).